 The Indian economy has yet again emerged as a performer by maintaining its growth trajectory as the highest compared to the other nations.
-The final quarter of the last fiscal - Q4 FY23 - recorded economic growth of 6.1% which pushed the entire fiscal year's growth to 7.2%.
-This was mainly driven by the manufacturing sector's output in the fourth quarter, which grew by 4.5% year on year compared to a 1.1% contraction in the previous quarter.
-The farm sector output also rose to 5.5% compared to 3.7% during the above period.
+The final quarter of the last fiscal - Q4 FY24 - recorded economic growth of 7.8% which pushed the entire fiscal year's growth to 8.2%.
+This was mainly driven by the manufacturing sector's output which grew by 9.9% year on year compared to a 2.2% contraction in the previous year and due to significant growth in mining sector with 7.1% in FY24 over 1.9% in FY23.
+The farm sector output also rose to 5.5% compared to 3.7% during the previous quarter.
 India's economic expansion validates the nation's growth optimism despite the global headwinds.